mbianchidev/mbianchidev/note-to-recruiters.md

   - ML/AI
   - Cloud Native tech (Monitoring, Observablity, Security, CI/CD, etc.)
 - Being a startup, therefore having low bureaucracy and being able to move fast!
-- A full remote policy, remote-first (async) and work from anywhere is so cool 🤩
+- A full remote policy, remote-first (async tools ftw) and work from anywhere is so cool 🤩
 -  A moonlight policy that allows me to also:
    - Advise startups (non-competing)
-   - Have my own side software projects generating revenues (non-competing)
+   - Have my own side projects generating revenues (non-competing) - e.g. writing a book, publishing a fitness app on the app store
 - Overall flexibility, here's some examples of what I mean:
   - I don't necessarily like to wake up at 9 AM every day for a standup meeting (that could be done async anyway)
   - I don't really like to be forced to work 9-5, I prefer to work when I'm productive.
 Never had issues with delivering in all of my previous jobs, I'm a responsible and reliable person.
 - A good work and traveling policy
   - I don't want to be forced to take PTOs to travel.
   - My family and friends live scattered across these countries (and more): Italy, Spain, Germany Netherlands, United States.
-I will still visit them.
+I will still visit them from time to time.
   - I like going to and organizing conferences, meetups and events.
 I want to be able to do that without having to take PTOs.

 **TLDR; just be a nice company and I will be a nice employee/freelancer for you.**